Associate Professor of the Practice, Rome

-Paolo Vitti is a visiting professor at the University of Notre Dame.
+Paolo Vitti is an associate professor of the practice at the University of Notre Dame.

 He is a practicing architect and historian of architecture with over thirty years of experience in areas of ancient and modern architecture, restoration of cultural heritage sites and museum design.
 He is author of over 70 articles on restoration, museology, history of architecture and ancient construction.
 Prof. Vitti is particularly interested in the use of traditional building techniques and their relationship with sustainable architecture.